dat-ecosystem-archive/docs/docs/terms.md

+# Terminology

-## General Terminology
+## Dat Terms

+Terms specific to the Dat software.

 ### dat, Dat archive, archive

-A dat, or Dat archive, is a set of files and special dat metadata ([SLEEP](#sleep)).

-The folder can contain files of any type, which can be synced to other people on the distributed web.
-The metadata and files are both shared to peers.
+A dat, or Dat archive, is a set of files and dat metadata (see [SLEEP](#sleep)).
+A dat folder can contain files of any type, which can be synced to other users.
 A dat has a Dat link used to share with other people.

+When you create a dat, you're creating a `.dat` folder to hold the metadata and the dat keys (a public and secret key).

+### Dat Link or Dat Key

+Identifier for a dat, e.g. `dat://ab3ed4f...`.
+These are 64 character hashes with the `dat://` protocol prefix.
+Anyone with the Dat link can download and re-share files in a dat.

+### Secret Key

+Dat links are the public part of a key pair.
+Users that have the secret key are able to write updates to a dat.

+With the Dat CLI and Desktop application, secret keys are stored in a dat folder in your home directory, `~/.dat/secret_keys`.
+It is important to back these up if you get a new computer.

+### Writer

+User who can write to a Dat archive.
+This user has the secret key, allowing them to write data.
+Currently, dats are single-writer.

+### Collaborator

+User who are granted read access to a Dat archive by the owner.
+A collaborator can access a Dat archive if the owner or another collaborator sends the the Dat link.

+In the future, users will be able to grant collaborators write access to the Dat archive, allowing them to modify and create files in the archive.

+### Swarm or Network

+A group of peers that want or have downloaded data for a Dat archive and are connected to each other over the Distributed Web.

+## General Terms

 ### Distributed Web